armory3d/armory_docs/README.md

 ---

 Armory SDK can be used on **Windows, Linux and MacOS**.
-To learn about the web, desktop and mobile platforms you can target, see [publishing]() section.
+To learn about the web, desktop and mobile targets you can build to, see platforms section.

 - [Get Armory SDK](http://armory3d.org/download.html)
 - [Get Examples](https://github.com/armory3d/armory_examples/releases)